What are the Best Digital Nomad Family Destinations in 2026?

 Education in Cape Town

-Cape Town is home to several well-regarded international schools, such as the American International School of Cape Town and the International School of Cape Town.
+Cape Town is home to several well-regarded international schools, such as the American International School of Cape Town and the International School of Cape Town (that’s the school our girls attended for 3 months).
 Both schools follow British or American curricula and offer high-quality education.

 Visa Options